Syntaques/Configurable-File-Organizer/README.md

 !!!
 NOT FINISHED YET !!!

 This is also my first ever code project!
 So, if you have any feedback, please tell me!
-(Yes this could be a bash script I know, I'm in too deep now)
+(Yes this could be a bash script I know, I'm in too deep now).
+In its current state, it is functional.
+Will rewrite the whole thing to be way more efficient later, or until someone on this website asks me to